Q'ero: History, myths, and beliefs

 There are many myths surrounding the Q'ero.
 They are simple farmers and magnificent weavers, but the myths stem from their spiritual beliefs.
 Many of the stories being told are exaggerations.
 One hears frequently amongst spiritual pilgrims that the Q'ero are bloodline descendants of the Inca high priests and that they live at altitudes exceeding 18,000 feet.
 There is no proof to suggest that the Q'ero are bloodline descendants of the Inca let alone specifically the high priests.
 There is evidence that suggests that the Q'ero may have in fact been part of the Inca empire as their weaving style can be traced back to Inca like patterns.
 Anthropologist Juan Nunez Del Prado also talks about their belief system in Jungian terms in which he says their tradition teaches that anyone can have "the seed of an Inca".
 The seed is a metaphor for being an enlightened individual.
-The Q'ero typically do not live over 14,000.
+The Q'ero typically do not live above 14,000 feet.
 While some huts exist at higher altitudes and are used if someone is trapped in bad weather, most villages are at lower altitudes.